 Let’s not hide from the fact that the Downloads folder on our PC is probably the most disorganized one.
 Every day or other, files get randomly scattered throughout the folder, no matter how well you organize them.
-To counter this issue, I created a simple Windows Batch File that sort all your downloaded files into its respective folders.
+To counter this issue, I created a simple Windows batch file that will sort files in the Downloads folder that contains all your downloaded files into its respective folders.

 For example, suppose you have a bunch of JPG, PNG, HTML, TXT and PDF files.
 On executing the batch file, 5 different folders pertaining to the above file extensions will be created and the files will automatically be moved to their respective folders.
 And all this will take only a couple of seconds.
 With that said, here are the steps to create a batch file and sort your Downloads folder.
-Also, check out 10 Useful Windows Command Prompt Tricks That You Should be Aware of.
+Also, check out these handy Windows Command Prompt tricks to use it like a pro.

 Create a Batch File and Sort your Downloads

 Batch Files are a handy way of doing things.
 If you are regularly into doing any particular task, then rather than repeating the same steps over and over again, you could create a batch file and simply execute it.
 In other cases, a batch file is also used if you wish to execute numerous lines of codes at one go, as is the case while entering fastboot commands for flashing the stock firmware.

 With that, you might have got the general concept of these batch files.
 Let’s now have a look at the steps to create a Batch file and effectively sort your Downloads folder.
 Do note that the codes that I am about to give aren’t only limited to the Downloads folder.
 You could execute this batch file anywhere on your PC, inside any folder you want.
 Just make sure to move the batch file inside the folder that needs to be sorted out.
 If you want to view saved Wi-Fi passwords on your Windows PC, you can do that using commands.